emqx/emqx-docs/en_US/modules/exproto.md

 # ExProto Gateway

 In EMQX Enterprise 4.2.0, we provide multi-language extension support.
-Among them, the **Multilingual Extended Protocol Access** module allows other programming languages ​​(such as Python, Java, etc.) to directly process byte data messages to achieve custom protocol analysis, and provides Pub/Sub interfaces to achieve message exchange with the system .
+Among them, the **Multilingual Extended Protocol Access** module allows other programming languages ​​(such as Python, Java, etc.) to directly process byte data messages to achieve custom protocol analysis, and provides Pub/Sub interfaces to achieve message exchange with the system.

 The scalability brought by this function to EMQX is very powerful.
 It can process any proprietary protocol in a programming language familiar to users, and enjoy the advantages of extremely high concurrent connections brought by the EMQX system.